Breach of Employment Contract | TV Edwards Solicitors

 The general position, adopted by the courts, is that post-termination restrictive covenants are invalid on public policy grounds as being in restraint of trade, unless they are being used by the employer to protect a legitimate business interest.

-In circumstances whereby an employer is seeking to protect a legitimate business interest, restrictive covenants can be a useful tool to do so, when used in the right manner.
+In circumstances where an employer is seeking to protect a legitimate business interest, restrictive covenants can be a useful tool to do so when used in the right manner.

 A restrictive covenant must not be any more prohibitive on you than is reasonably necessary, in the circumstances, to protect the employer’s business interests.
-If the restrictive covenant is too prohibitive then it is likely to be deemed unenforceable by the courts.
-A legitimate business interest is likely to include (but not limited to) customer information, supplier information and confidential information (such as trade secrets).
+If the restrictive covenant is too prohibitive, then it is likely to be deemed unenforceable by the courts.
+A legitimate business interest is likely to include (but not limited to):

 1. What legitimate business interest the employer is seeking to be protected.
 In that an employer cannot seek to restrict an employee just “for the fun of it”.
 An employer must be able to demonstrate that the employee’s restricted actions, if undertaken, would have a detrimental effect on the business.

-1. Whether the employee can seek alternative work in their chosen profession or industry.
-In that the restrictive covenant(s) must not create a “blanket” ban on the employee seeking alternative work in their chosen profession or industry and prevent them from reasonably making a living.
+3. Whether the employee can seek alternative work in their chosen profession or industry.
+In that the restrictive covenant(s) must not create a “blanket” ban on the employee seeking alternative work in their chosen profession or industry, and prevent them from reasonably making a living.

-1. Whether the restrictions are no more than are reasonably necessary, in the circumstances, to protect the business interest.
-In that if the restrictions are too wide, for example if they were to seek to restrict contact with any customers whatsoever, then they may be deemed unenforceable by the courts.
+4. Whether the restrictions are no more than are reasonably necessary, in the circumstances, to protect the business interest.
+In that if the restrictions are too wide, for example, if they were to seek to restrict contact with any customers whatsoever, then they may be deemed unenforceable by the courts.

 Can my former employer completely prevent customers from working with me at my new company?